OrchardCMS/OrchardDoc/Documentation/Orchard-1-10.Release-Notes.markdown

 Because we have moved to using Nuget packages instead of the /lib folder, you will need to point to the same Nuget packages if you were using the /lib folder.

+@qt1 has created a script to help with the migration to Nuget here: https://github.com/OrchardCMS/Orchard/issues/6529

 #### Database constraints

 Orchard 1.10 contains new database contraints to prevent corrupted data.
 One of them might fail if you already have duplicated content item versions.